Juvenile court fees and costs are invisible shackles that tether children to a broken system

 “What Kind of District Attorney Will Eric Gonzalez Be?”

-A review of the background and new thinking of Brooklyn (NY) Acting District Attorney Eric Gonzalez, as well as the broader national backdrop and changed vision of the role of the prosecutor embraced by elected leaders working with FJP.
+A review of the background and new thinking of Brooklyn (NY) District Attorney Eric Gonzalez, as well as the broader national backdrop and changed vision of the role of the prosecutor embraced by elected leaders working with FJP.
 Read more here.